roboconf/roboconf.github.io/en/user-guide-0.4/installing-roboconf.md

 ... to install a Roboconf agent.

-> You may encounter warnings with package signature.
-> We are working on this issue.

 Configuration files are available under **/etc/roboconf-dm** or **/etc/roboconf-agent**.
 Logs are located under **/var/log/roboconf-dm** or **/var/log/roboconf-agent**.